Clamp Diodes: Principles, Functions, and Applications

 Working principle:

-4. In the clamp circuit, if the anode of the diode is connected to +5V, the negative terminal circuit will be clamped above the +5V potential.
+Biased Clamping (Anode to +5V): If the diode anode connects to +5V, the negative terminal is clamped above the +5V potential.

 The function of the clamping circuit